cloudfoundry/java-buildpack/docs/framework-luna_security_provider.md

 # Luna Security Provider Framework
-The Luna Security Provider Framework causes an application to be automatically configured to work with a bound [Luna Security Service][]. **Note:** This framework is disabled by default.
+The Luna Security Provider Framework causes an application to be automatically configured to work with a bound [Luna Security Service][].

 <table>
   <tr>